NeuroSkyWuxi/StreamSDKforOSX/README.md

 # StreamSDKforOSX
-It's the stream sdk for OSX to connect to MindWave Mobile by BT with EEG and ECG.
+The Stream SDK for OSX provides a library for streaming and parsing EEG and ECG data from NeuroSky devices, such as MindWave Mobile.
+The data stream can be opened and read from Bluetooth, or from files (for previously-recorded data stream files).

 If this is your first time using the “Stream SDK for OSX”, please start by reading the "StreamSDKForMac” PDF.
 It will tell you everything you need to know to get started.

 Happy coding!